some-avail/TextOverlapFinder/README.md

 ### Intro

 TextOverlapFinder (TOF) enables you to find textual matches between two text-files.
-As opposed to the Linux diff command, which finds differences between texts, tof finds matches between texts.
+As opposed to the Linux diff command, which finds differences between texts, tof finds (partial) matches between texts.

 ### Use-cases

+Scientific case-based scenario:
+- in scientific studies with Tof you can quickly assess related texts to extend your collection of research-texts on your research-case.
+- what's in an article?
+Have one file as a reference-file with all the info on the case sofar and a new-file to compare it with.
+Run Tof to find out:
+  * which matching info is in the new-file, thus profiling it.
+  * find new info in the new-file by looking <u>between</u> the matches.
+That's where you can find the new not yet processed information.

+Journalistic source-reconstruction:
 - my primary use-case was to compare two journalistic stories on the same subject to see which parts overlap (are identical) and which are unique to each story.
-- larger overlaps usually point to a common source which both stories have used.
+- larger overlaps usually point to a common source which both stories have used, thus highlighting source-usage-relations.

-- in scientific studies generally you can quickly assess related texts to extend your collection of research-texts.
+Other uses:
 - you can use the program to check for plagiarism.
 - from 0.68 onward you can use fuzzy compare.
 By that you can determine equal forms and subjects (aot equal / common sources).
 However the fuzzy comparison is still experimental concerning its beta-quality.